felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 secret sauce to finishing books quickly! :smiley:

 If you try it, I'm certain you'll be amazed by the results.
-The majority of us are addicted to our phones, and this tip turns our addiction into something positive.
+The majority of us are addicted to our phones, and this idea turns our addiction into something positive.
 Change your phone's wallpaper to remind you to read if you need to.

 After some time, if you're anything like me, you might come to *prefer* reading your book than using your phone.
 Indeed, why waste time searching for inconsequential content online when the content you really care about is right there in your book?

-Caveat: For this tip to work, you *must* have your book and your highlighter on you (tip #1) pretty much all the time.
+Caveat: For this idea to work, you *must* have your book and your highlighter on you (see again [Idea #1](#idea-1-never-go-out-without-your-book-highlighter-and-pen)) pretty much all the time.
 It's worth it!

-### Tip 2.1: Buy an alarm clock and leave your phone out of the bedroom
+### Idea 2.1: Buy an alarm clock and leave your phone out of the bedroom

-Kudos to Simon Sinek for this tip.
+Kudos to Simon Sinek for this idea.
 Most people keep their phones next to their bed because it serves as their morning alarm clock.
 That is a terrible practice, for we know how damaging it is for our eyes and minds to use our phones before going to sleep.
 Try adopting a different